KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Quanon, patch by JCarter426

-**Description:** Reskins the streets of Taris, a run-down world-spanning city, to resemble a more realistically grimy and unkempt appearance.
-Also gives certain locations, like a palatial estate on the planet, a more grandiose, elegant appearance.
+**Description:** Reskins the streets of Taris to resemble a more realistically grimy, run-down appearance.
+Also gives certain locations (like Davik's estate) a more grandiose, elegant appearance.

 **Category & Tier:** Graphics Improvement / 2 - Recommended